Aconcagua gear list: all you need for summit success

 Atlas & Boots My Smartwool kit

-I took four pairs of gloves from Black Diamond to Aconcagua including a liner, mid-layer wool liner, a waterproof glove and mountain mittens.
+I took four pairs of gloves from Black Diamond to Aconcagua including a liner, a mid-layer wool liner, a waterproof glove and mountain mittens.
 I used the mid-layer wool liner most days, the waterproofs at the higher camps and the mittens and liners for summit day.

 Black Diamond gloves